jeffreykegler/old_kollos/notes/misc/strand.md

   and wants to break off the parse.

-Regardless of the outcome, we continue into the following loop, which continues the strand parse.
+Regardless of the outcome, we continue into the following loop, which continues the suffix parse.

 ### Strand parsing loop

 <a name="STRAND-PARSING-LOOP"></a>

-When the loop that continues a strand parse begins, we assume that we have
+When the strand parsing loop begins, we will have

+* A bocage, called the *prefix bocage*.
+  If the suffix parse is the initial parse, the prefix bocage will be empty.

 * A parse.
 This may be the initial parse.
 This is called the *suffix parse*, even when it is the initial parse.

-* A bocage, called the *prefix bocage*.
-  If the suffix parse is the initial parse, the prefix bocage will be empty.

 If the suffix parse failed,
 we deal with it